hiro-iseri/fmpict/doc/user_guide.md

 Y1      X1      Z1
 ```

-if “/o:3” option is specified in the child node of {pict_exec_option}, fmpict generates a test case covering 3wise coverage 100%.
+if “/o:3” option is specified in the child node of {pict_exec_option}, FMPict generates a test case covering 3wise coverage 100%.

 ## Detailed Option